-the gaseous stream the tool shall be applied to is the pipeline collecting LFG from the existing LFG capture system.

-(b) If there is no monitored data available, but there is historic data on the amount of methane that was captured in the year prior to the implementation of the project activity, then in this situation:
+- 53. $F{CH4,sent\flare,y}$ is determined using the "Tool to determine the mass flow of a greenhouse" gas in a gaseous stream" and applying the requirements described in section 5.4.1.1, where the gaseous stream the tool shall be applied to is the pipeline collecting LFG from the existing LFG capture system. - (b) If there is no monitored data available, but there is historic data on the amount of methane that was captured in the year prior to the implementation of the project activity, then in this situation:

-$$F{CH4,BL,sys,y} = F{CH4,hist,y}$$ Equation (13)
+$$F{CH4,BL,sys,y} = F{CH4,hist,y}$$

-43. In determining $F{CH4,hist,y}$ it is assumed that the fraction of LFG that was recovered in the year prior to the implementation of the project activity will be the same fraction recovered under the project activity:
+In determining $F{CH4,hist,y}$ it is assumed that the fraction of LFG that was recovered in the 54. year prior to the implementation of the project activity will be the same fraction recovered under the project activity: